-Steve Milloy is the Director of External Policy and Strategy at Murray Energy Corp, which claims to be the largest privately-owned coal producer in the United States.
+Steve Milloy was most recently the Director of External Policy and Strategy at Murray Energy Corp, which claims to be the largest privately-owned coal producer in the United States.
 He held the position from October 2013 until May 2015.
 Milloy is the publisher of the websites JunkScience.com, a former columnist for Fox News , co-creator and manager of the Free Enterprise Action Fund, an adjunct scholar with the right-wing think-tank the Competitive Enterprise Institute and the president of the business consulting firm Steven J. Milloy, Inc. Milloy is also a Senior Policy Fellow at the Environment and Energy Legal Institute.

 On his website, Steve “The Junkman” Milloy proclaims himself a pioneer fighting against “faulty scientific data used to advance special, and often hidden, agendas.”